VanGarman21/BatikHub/README.md

 **Base URL :**

-> `/diseases/id/:id`
+> `/batiks/id/:id`

 **Description :**

-> Retrieves information about a specific disease identified by the provided 'id' parameter.
+> Retrieves information about a specific batik identified by the provided 'id' parameter.

 **URL Parameters :**

-> `id`   : The Unique identifier of the disease.
+> `id`   : The Unique identifier of the batik.

 **Response :**

 - Status Code : 200 (OK)
-- Body		      : Success message and the plant object.
+- Body		      : Success message and the batik object.
    - message  : Success message.
-   - data     : Object containing information about the specific disease.
+   - data     : Object containing information about the specific batik.
 The `createdAt` and `updatedAt` fields are excluded.

 **Error Response :**

 - Status Code : 404 (Not Found)
-- Body        : Error message if the plant with the specified ID was not found.
+- Body        : Error message if the batik with the specified ID was not found.
 - Status Code : 500 (Internal Server Error)
-- Body        : Error message if there was an error retrieving the disease.
+- Body        : Error message if there was an error retrieving the batik.

 <br>

-#### Get specific disease by disease ID
+#### Get specific batik by batik ID

 **Method :**